-Verinag is more popular for species of trout ‘Rainbow Trout’ that flourishes the dark blue water of the spring here.
-It’s interesting to know that plenty of legends associated with the spring are that its unfathomable and possess special powers.
+Verinag is also popular for species of ‘Rainbow Trout’ that flourishes in its dark blue spring water.
+It’s interesting to know that plenty of legends associate the spring having unfathomable special powers!

-Situated 85 Kms from Srinagar, Daksum lies in the proximity of Achabal Garden and is easily accessible from there. and stands at an altitude of 2438 m in a densely forested gorge, making it a beautiful place to be.
+Situated 85 Kms from Srinagar, Daksum lies in the proximity of Achabal Garden and is easily accessible from there.
+Standing at an altitude of 2438 metre, it is an enchanting place to be.

 To reach: via Pampore, Khanabal, Anantnag, Achabal, Kokernag and Vailoo